popecruzdt/dt-workflow-samples/kubernetes-namespace-mz/README.md

 ## Deployment:
 #### Upload the Workflow Template into your Dynatrace SaaS tenant
   * Download `wftpl_kubernetes_namespace_mz.yaml`
-  * From the Workfows App, choose Upload
+  * From the Workflows App, choose Upload

 ## Setup:
 #### Modify the fixed time trigger